3 Ways Milk Can Help Shape Men’s Health

 Nutrients Men Need

 Calcium is not just important for women - it’s important for men as well.
 In fact, it has been found to be a “shortfall nutrient” meaning men aren’t getting enough of this important, bone-building mineral.
-Considering research from The FASEB Journal found milk is a top source of calcium in the diet — with one cup offering about a third of the recommended amount for one day — it shouldn’t come as a surprise milk should be a regular part of the daily diet.
+Considering research from The FASEB Journal found milk is a top source of calcium in the diet — with one cup offering about a fourth of the recommended amount for one day — it shouldn’t come as a surprise milk should be a regular part of the daily diet.

 Another nutrient many of us aren’t getting enough of is vitamin D. In addition to working with calcium to support bone health, a growing body of research supports the potential role vitamin D plays to reduce the risk of both cardiovascular disease and cancer, according to the 2015 Dietary Guidelines Advisory Committee Report (see page 14).
 For adult males, the recommended daily value is 600 IUs.
 So, when coupled with other quality foods and daily sunshine, drinking the recommended three cups of milk daily can help you get to the recommended amount.